-Homemade Craft for Kids: Valentine’s Day Card Holder
+Homemade Crafts for Kids: Valentine’s Day Card Holder

 Keep little hands busy and practice motor skills with this fun Valentine’s card holder!

 This is a great way for your child to recycle a paper bag and get in the Valentine’s spirit.
-This craft is also a fun way to practice fine motor and organizing skills.
+Homemade crafts for kids are a fun way to practice fine motor and organizing skills.
 Your child can collect all their Valentine’s Day goodies in the colorful decorated bag.

 Age Group: 4-5 years old with assistance